sandydan-dev/sandydan-dev-Banking-App---User-Authentication-Module/readme.md

 | 2        | Install dependencies using `npm install`.                                      |
 | 3        | Create a `.env` file and configure the required environment variables.         |
 | 4        | Start the server using `npm start` or `node server.js`.                        |

 ---

+## How Email Notifications Work

+1. **Setup**: Nodemailer is configured using environment variables for SMTP settings.
+2. **Sending Emails**: When a user registers, a welcome email is sent using the `sendMail` function in the `mailer.js` helper.
+3. **Customization**: The email subject and body can be customized based on the use case.
+4. **Error Handling**: Errors during email sending are logged and handled gracefully.

+---